The Ireland wiki last edited by Pepsicolaboy on 03/21/15 12:42AM

 - It is one of only a few countries in the world that has no snakes in the wild, after the mighty St. Patrick allegedly banished them from the island.
 However, post-glacial Ireland never had snakes.
 It is thought that the snake is a representation of druids, as they use serpent symbolism.

-- Muckanaghederdauhaulia, meaning pig-marsh between two seas is the longest place name in the country.
+- Muckanaghederdauhaulia, meaning pig-marsh between two seas is the longest noun in the country.

 - Some well known Irish proverbs include: May the wind at your back always be your own and A man is incomplete until he marries.
 Then he is finished.